-Article 41 (Admission to teacher training)
+Article 41 (Admission to the educational master's degree)

-- § 1.
-Enrolment in the University's teacher training programme is allowed for a prospective student who enrols in a master's programme or has already obtained a master's degree. - § 2.
-Enrolment in the University's teacher training programme is allowed for a prospective student who enrols in both a master's programme and an academic bachelor's programme or a preparatory programme. - § 3.
-Enrolment in the teacher education training programme is also possible when a prospective student enrols in a bridging programme. - § 4.
+§ 1.
 More specific entry requirements are established, per discipline, by the Interfaculty Department for Teacher Training (IDLO).
 This is also true for language proficiency requirements.
-These requirements can be found on the website of Vrije Universiteit Brussel. - § 5.
+These requirements can be found on the website of Vrije Universiteit Brussel.

+§ 2.
 A diploma for the teacher training programme can only be awarded if the diploma for the relevant master's programme has been obtained.

-Section 5: Combination of enrolments
+Subsection 3: Combination of enrolments